 Charmaine Krüger leads measurement and attribution projects for Google clients across the Sub-Saharan Africa region.
 In this piece, she details practical actions for all marketers in the age of user privacy.

 When I began my career as a measurement specialist, I saw it as an absolute science — clear-cut.
 It’s true that the metrics and methodologies we rely on today are precise, having been validated over years.
 But a new movement to rethink cookies has added a layer of complexity.

 All measurement tools that rely on third-party cookies are under pressure.
 In January 2020, Chrome announced the intent to phase-out support for third-party cookies within two years, once privacy-preserving alternatives have been developed.
+(Editor’s note: This timeline has been extended.)
 Other browsers have taken similar steps.

 Not only is it impossible to reach measurement perfection in today’s privacy-centric world, but it’s also unnecessary

 Advertising makes access to quality information on the web possible.
 Ads underwrite the great content and services that we all get for free.
 They support a universe of creators and publishers, and enable businesses of all types and sizes.
 But the open, ad-supported web is at risk if digital advertising practices don’t evolve to reflect people’s expectations for privacy.